Customer Development was developed by Steve Blank and it is one of the best frameworks out there to lower customer and market risks.

 - What are their needs, goals and desires?

 User Research allows Product Managers to stop guessing about customer needs.
 They provide the data necessary to validate the business hypothesis.
-Talking to customers is key to building a successful product.
+Talking to customers is key to build a successful product.

 Surveys are especially good to measure attitudes, intent or task success.
 They help to quantify a particular customer problem, which makes easy to track changes over time.

 Surveys are often misused.
 Before creating a survey, Product Managers need to know what answers are they looking for.
 It might not be the right tool.
-They are not good to understand customer behaviour.
-Customers don’t find easy to answer open-ended questions in a form.
+They are not good to understand customer behaviour since customers don’t find easy to answer open-ended questions in a form.

 The characteristics of a good survey are:

 - Questions grouped in clusters.